neondatabase/website/content/docs/reference/neon-cli.md

 - <a id="config-dir"></a>`--config-dir`

-  Specifies the path to the `neonctl` configuration file.
+  Specifies the path to the `neonctl` configuration directory.
 To view the default configuration directory containing you `credentials.json` file, run `neonctl --help`.
 The credentials file is created when you authenticate using the `neonctl auth` command.
 This option is only necessary if you move your `neonctl` configuration file to a location other than the default.

   ```bash
   neonctl projects list --config-dir /home/dtprice/.config/neonctl